 Matt Adams Biography

-Matt is currently writing a book about his journey with work stress and anxiety that he suffered at age 24 while in real estate as well as his life-changing panic attack at age 27.
+Matt is currently writing a book about his journey with work stress, burnout and anxiety that he suffered at age 24 while in real estate as well as his life-changing panic attack at age 27.

 The ‘life and death’ experiences Matt has gone through to overcome stress and anxiety without medication, doctors or therapists have transformed his life and he’s on a mission to help others suffering from work stress and work related anxiety.

-Whether you’re an individual looking for stress reduction techniques or a manager in a corporate organization wanting to prevent work stress and other mental health issues from arising in your workplace, Matt’s expert coaching, speaking and training can provide the solutions you’re looking for.
+Whether you’re an individual looking for stress reduction techniques or a manager in a corporate organization wanting to prevent work stress, burnout and other mental health issues from arising in your workplace, Matt’s expert coaching, speaking and training can provide the solutions you’re looking for.